cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 > [..]
 There is no expectation that the transactions which are constructed in Rosetta can be parsed by network-specific tools or broadcast on a non-Rosetta node.
 All parsing and broadcast of these transactions will occur exclusively over the Rosetta API.

+The same approach has been used to encode the operations that contain a staking key, since they couldn't be decoded otherwise.